themeliskalomoiros/CSharp-for-Nano/README.md

-Nano C# Syntax Highlighting
+Simple Nano C# Syntax Highlighting
 ======
-Configuration to use syntax highlighting for the C# language in the Nano editor.
+A simple configuration to use syntax highlighting for the C# language in the Nano editor.

 ## The configuration (source)
 ```